cesarnml/spotify-clone/README.md

 - Cool vim trick. `<g C-A>` increment numbers in a visual code block
 - `Y#p` copies a line # times and paste below
+- In Visual mode, hit `at` or `it` to highlight and html tag outer/inner content